Cizal19/react-projects/authentication-form/readme.md

 A signup/signin react component form, built using the Material UI and integrated with React.js open source form library Formik and Yup for authentication.

-Note: This is a Vite, React and Typescript project bootstrapped using [Vite](https://vitejs.dev/guide/)
+Note: This is a React and Typescript project bootstrapped using [Vite](https://vitejs.dev/guide/)

 ## Demo